gruntwork-io/terragrunt/docs/_docs/04_reference/built-in-functions.md

 ## find\_in\_parent\_folders

-`find_in_parent_folders()` searches up the directory tree from the current `terragrunt.hcl` file and returns the relative path to the first `terragrunt.hcl` in a parent folder or exit with an error if no such file is found.
+`find_in_parent_folders()` searches up the directory tree from the current `terragrunt.hcl` file and returns the absolute path to the first `terragrunt.hcl` in a parent folder or exit with an error if no such file is found.
 This is primarily useful in an `include` block to automatically find the path to a parent `terragrunt.hcl` file:

 ``` hcl
 include {